 Tuition fees at the Swedish Defence University are SEK 90 000/year (60 credits) at basic level and SEK 105 000/year (60 credits) at advanced level.

-For more information about tuition fees at the Swedish Defence University, contact the Student and Education Section at firstname.lastname@example.org.
+The Swedish Defence University does not guarantee an offer of accommodation (housing) for fee-paying students.
+For more information about tuition fees at the Swedish Defence University, contact the Student and Education Department at firstname.lastname@example.org

 Residence permits and visas